NMoroney/MachineLearningAndColor/src/mlcolor_isolationforest/readme.md

 Use the [isolation forest](https://scikit-learn.org/1.5/modules/generated/sklearn.ensemble.IsolationForest.html) algorithm to identify possible outliers in black, gray and white labeled RGB data.

-This analysis approximately 10% of data as being anomalous for this dataset.
+This analysis estimates approximately 10% of data as being anomalous for this dataset.

 ```
 mlcolor - isolation forest :